fredo-dedup/SimpleMCMC.jl/README.md

 ## The model DSL
-It simply is a Julia Expression enclosed `:(...)` or `quote .. end` that fully follows the language syntax except for the `~` operator used here to associate a variable with a distribution (following in this regard the BUGS/JAGS/STAN syntax).
+It simply is a Julia Expression enclosed `:(...)` or `quote .. end` that follows the language syntax except for the `~` operator used here to associate a variable with a distribution (same as the BUGS/JAGS/STAN syntax).
 The model expression may completely omit `~` operator in which case the last evaluated statement will be considered the variable to be sampled or optimized.

 Valid model expressions :